olillin/prit-streck-backend/docs/SERVER.md

 It may take a while the first time the server starts as the [images](https://docs.docker.com/get-started/docker-concepts/the-basics/what-is-an-image) are created.

+> [!CAUTION]
+> **Restart the container after setup.**
+> The [pg_hba.conf](https://www.postgresql.org/docs/current/auth-pg-hba-conf.html) file is replaced when the database is
+> initialized but is not loaded until the second time the container runs.
+This file controls access to the database, the
+> default configuration features a minor vulnerability because of the `trust` authentication mode that is used for local
+> connections.
+It is therefore recommended to restart the container after setup.

 ## Configuration

 The server can be configured using